LikeAKemper/CodingChemistry18/README.md

 # CodingChemistry18
-result of the hackathon 2018
+(UNCLEANDED)result of the hackathon 2018